hamzaiftkhar/100-Days-of-Code-with-Python/Day-05/README.md

-# First Programming Concepts and Arithmatic Operators in Python
+# First Programming Concepts and Arithmetic Operators in Python

 ## Print() function